iamrachit/Practice-Python/README.md

 Its a open source programming language used to develop almost any kind of application including desktop application, web application, CAD, Image processing and etc.

+## Identifiers
+The identifier is the given name to entities like class, functions, variables, modules and any other object in Python.
+Identifiers can be a combination of the letter in lowercase, uppercase, digits or an underscore.
+No special character except underscore is allowed in the name of a variable.

 ## Types of errors in python

 1. Syntax Error - Syntaxes are rules of a language and when we break these rules, the error which occurs is called Syntax Error.
 Examples of Syntax Errors are Misspalled keywords, Incorrect use of an operator, Omitting parentheses in a     function call.